College Park East, Saskatoon

 College Park East is a primarily residential neighbourhood located in the east-central part of Saskatoon, Saskatchewan, Canada.
 The majority of its residents live in single-family detached dwellings, with a sizeable minority of high-density, multiple-unit dwellings.
-As of 2006, the area is home to 4,809 residents.
-The neighbourhood is considered a middle-income area, with an average family income of $67,946, an average dwelling value of $314,000 and a home ownership rate of 67.2%.
+As of 2021, the area is home to 4,747 residents with an average household size of 2.5 people.
+The neighbourhood is considered a middle-income area, with a median personal income of $40,340, a home ownership rate of 77.0%, and an average single family dwelling value of $324,875.

 History

 The land where College Park East now exists was annexed in the period between 1970 and 1974.
 Home construction was at its peak from 1971 until 1980.
 Streets are named after Canadian universities and professors, which continues the theme from the College Park neighbourhood.
 The community is also widely known by the variant name East College Park.

 Government and politics

 College Park East exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is divided by Boychuk Drive into the constituencies of Saskatoon University and Saskatoon Willowgrove.
-Saskatoon University is currently represented by Eric Olauson of the Saskatchewan Party since 2016.
-Saskatoon Willowgrove is currently represented by Ken Cheveldayoff of the Saskatchewan Party since 2003.
+Saskatoon University is currently represented by Tajinder Grewal of the Saskatchewan New Democratic Party, first elected in 2024.
+Saskatoon Willowgrove is currently represented by Ken Cheveldayoff of the Saskatchewan Party, first elected in 2003.

-In Saskatoon's non-partisan municipal politics, College Park East lies within ward 8.
-It is currently represented by Councillor Sarina Gersher, who was first elected in 2016.
+In Saskatoon's non-partisan municipal politics, College Park East lies within Ward 8.
+It is currently represented by Councillor Scott Ford, first elected in 2024.